 An insight into working with IMI Hydronic Engineering

-As a result of these discussions we were asked to provide a report on suitable locations for an ERP Competency Centre in Europe based on availability and cost of the required ERP skill sets in a variety of locations throughout mainland Europe.
+As a result of these discussions, we were asked to provide a report on suitable locations for an ERP Competency Centre in Europe based on the availability and cost of the required ERP skill sets in a variety of locations throughout mainland Europe.
 IMI’s initial choices were to build the Centre in one of their existing distribution plants in a rural location in South Poland or to create a new site in Budapest.
-The principle drivers for both the Centre location and the recruitment project were long term cost benefits and removing their reliance on the incumbent ERP Solutions Provider by replacing the expensive resources provided by them with an initial team of six in-house ERP professionals, who would then assume responsibility for the overall global ERP implementation programme as well as provide future product and system support.
+The principle drivers for both the central location and the recruitment project were long-term cost benefits and removing their reliance on the incumbent ERP Solutions Provider by replacing the expensive resources provided by them with an initial team of six in-house ERP professionals, who would then assume responsibility for the overall global ERP implementation programme as well as provide future product and system support.

 What we delivered

-We initially focussed our research on understanding where the required levels of ERP talent was located in Central and Eastern Europe around the locations favoured by IMI Hydronic Engineering in Poland and Hungary.
+We initially focussed our research on understanding where the required levels of ERP talent were located in Central and Eastern Europe around the locations favoured by IMI Hydronic Engineering in Poland and Hungary.
 Using a combination of our own network, industry professionals, social media tools and European job boards we were able to reach out to a wide range of candidates and produce a report which illustrated the availability and cost of expertise who met not only the technical but language requirements of the individual roles.

-Twelve months on from the initial Feasibility Study and subsequent recruitment engagement we have successfully hired a team of highly experienced and dedicated JDE professionals in Poland who are delivering a business critical global implementation project.
+Twelve months on from the initial Feasibility Study and subsequent recruitment engagement we have successfully hired a team of highly experienced and dedicated JDE professionals in Poland who are delivering a business-critical global implementation project.
 By working in a true partnership with the IMI Hydronic Engineering Technical, Business and HR Management we have overcome the main barriers for what was a particularly challenging search technically, geographically and financially.